RahilMoradi/RahilMoradi/README.md

 ## Hi there 👋
-I'm a digital product designer experienced in creating user-centered and intuitive digital design deliverables 👩‍💻 Passionate about crafting innovative and accessible solutions for our modern life experiences 🎯 Tech optimist and fast adopter of new design technologies 🪄
+I'm a digital product designer experienced in creating user-centered and intuitive digital design deliverables 👩‍💻 Passionate about crafting innovative and accessible solutions for our modern life experiences 🎯 Tech optimist 🪄

 ### Expertise
 - Product design